-American Association of University Women (AAUW) is a national charitable membership organization with a network of more than 170,000 members whose mission is to advance equity for women and girls through research, education, and advocacy.
+American Association of University Women (AAUW) is an international charitable membership organization with a network of more than 170,000 members whose mission is to advance equity for women and girls through research, education, and advocacy.

-Danville-Alamo-Walnut Creek Branch members enjoy the opportunity to participate with other professional women in meetings and gatherings focused on:
+Danville-Alamo-Walnut Creek Branch members enjoy the opportunity to participate with other professionals in meetings and gatherings focused on:

 - Programs meant to influence public policy as part of AAUW’s powerful voice on behalf of women and girls.

 - Organizing and participating in programs/events to raise money to support local scholarships and Tech Trek camperships.